 Unlike web analytics where tracking is straightforward, app download tracking requires bridging the gap between the initial click (often on web) and the final install event (in the app store or app itself).

-Why App Download Tracking Matters in 2026
+Why App Download Tracking Still Matters

 Marketing Budget Optimization: Identify which channels deliver the best ROI and reallocate budget accordingly